Effects of Vitamin D Deficiency on Your Body

 - Rickets: produces weak bones in children

-- Osteoporosis: weakens the bones, the person will be more prone to fractures
+- Osteoporosis: weakens the bones, making the affected person will be more prone to fractures

 - Breast cancer